aws-samples/aws-cloudhsm-cloudformation-template/README.md

 **CloudWatch Logs**

-Access the CloudWatch console and select the `cloudhsm` log group.
-The name of the log group is based on the value of the `pSystem` CloudFormation template parameter.
+Access the CloudWatch console and select the log group of interest.
+The name of the log group is based on the value of the `pSystem` and `pEnvPurpose` CloudFormation template parameters.
+For example, `/cloudhsm/1`

 In the proper log group, select the `cfn-init.log` log stream to monitor the progress of the first boot automation.
 Review the content of the [`AWS::CloudFormation::Init`](cloudhsm.yaml) section in the CloudFormation template for the sequence of scripts that are executed.